anitatruscott02/GlobalSuperstores-PowerBI/README.md

 ## Power BI Dashboard
 The Power BI dashboard offers:
-- ### Interactive Visuals ### : Engage with dynamic charts showing sales by ship mode, category, market, and country.
+- ### Interactive Visuals: Engage with dynamic charts showing sales by ship mode, category, market, and country.
 - ### Temporal Analysis: Visualizations of monthly sales and profit with Year-over-Year comparisons to track performance over time.
 - ### Segment Insights: Detailed breakdowns of total sales and profit by customer segment for targeted strategy development.
 - ### Filtering Capabilities: Easily filter by Year, City, Quarter, and more to tailor insights to specific business needs.